Phoenix Baia Mare

-Phoenix Baia Mare was a football club based in Baia Mare, Romania.
-It was founded in 1932 and dissolved in 2000.
+Phoenix Baia Mare was a Romanian football club based in Baia Mare, founded in 1932 and dissolved in 2000.

-The club of the Chemical Factory from Baia Mare, was founded in 1932 and the first leaders were: Petru Wider (Chairman), Şt.
-Vadász (Sports Director) and Al. Cireşa (General Secretary).
+The club of the Chemical Factory from Baia Mare was founded in 1932 and the first leaders were: Petru Wider (Chairman), Șt.
+Vadász (Sports Director) and Al. Cireșa (General Secretary).

 History

+Phoenix Baia Mare was founded in 1932 as the team of the chemical products factory in Baia Mare and began competing in the 1932–33 district championship season under coach Iuliu Biro.
+The lineup included Haracsek – Ardos, Korom – Kert, Butyka, Feher (Csiki) – Abrudan, Rosenfeld, Deak, Istvanffi (Marshal), and Miklosica.

-In 1932–1933 the club started in the district championship.
-In August 1933 the Phoenix Stadium was inaugurated and in the summer of 1934 the team reached the quarter-finals of the Romanian Cup, being eliminated by AMEFA Arad 0–1.
-It participates at the first edition of the Divizia B (1934–1935) and finishes 1st in the 3rd series with the following team: Ferencz (Szabó) – Ardos, Holzmann – Man, Sava, Kert – Bojtas, I. Prassler, Freiberg, Pfeiffer, Iovicin (Szeremi II).
-It lost the play-off match, so missed out on the chance to play in the First Division.
-The situation repeats the following season, but the third time, at the end of the 1936–37 season it finishes once again on the first place and this time they were promoted.
+In August 1933, the Phoenix Stadium was inaugurated, and the team reached the quarter-finals of the 1933–34 Cupa României, where they were eliminated by AMEFA Arad with a 0–1 defeat.

+It participated at the first edition of the Divizia B (1934–1935) and finished first in the third series with the following team: Ferencz (Szabó) – Ardos, Holzmann – Man, Sava, Kert – Bojtas, I. Prassler, Freiberg, Pfeiffer, Iovicin (Szeremi II).
+It lost the play-off match, so it missed out on the chance to play in the First Division.
+The situation repeated the following season, but the third time, at the end of the 1936–37 season it finished once again on the first place and this time they were promoted.
 The team was: Ferencz, Szabó – Ardos, Holzmann, Man, Sava, Kert, Farkas, E. Prassler, Szeremi III, Freiberg, Szeremi II, Szeremi IV, Şt.
 Baskov, Iacobovits.

-In 1937–38, playing in the first series of the First Division, Phoenix finishes 5th.
-The coach was: Rudolf Jenny, the squad being completed with Telegdy and Sikola.
+In 1937–38, playing in the first series of the First Division, Phoenix finished fifth.
+The coach was Rudolf Jenny, the squad being completed with Telegdy and Sikola.

-The next season, 1938–39, the club appears with the name of Carpaţi Baia Mare (Al. Pop Chairman), finishing 7th, the same as in the 1939–40 season.
+The next season, 1938–39, the club appeared with the name of Carpați Baia Mare (Al. Pop Chairman), finishing 7th, the same as in the 1939–40 season.

 In the 1941–1944 period, the team played in the Hungarian Second Division.

-After World War II, it changes its name back to Phoenix and in 1946 plays a play-off for a place in the Second Division against Minaur Baia Mare.
+After World War II, it changed its name back to Phoenix and in 1946 played a play-off for a place in the Second Division against Minaur Baia Mare.
 The coach at the time was Edmund Nagy and the team used: Czaczar – Lezniczki, Ardos – Magyeri, Molnár (Formanek) – Moskovits, Gallis IV, Fr.
 Závoda I, Dallos (Bodocs), Balogh.
-It won the play-off and plays the following season in the Second Division.
+It won the play-off and played the following season in the Second Division.

 In the summer of 1948 it participated unsuccessfully in a play-off tournament in Bucharest, for a place in the next season of the First Division.
 Immediately after this failure, it merged with Minaur Baia Mare, the resulting club being FC Baia Mare, as it is named today.

 But the factory kept a team named Cuprom (in 1964–65 Topitorul and until 1974 Chimistul) which played in the Third Division.
 In 1993 the club was promoted to the Second Division, and changed its name to the traditional Phoenix, and plays at this level until 1995 when it was relegated.
 It then played in the Third Division until 2000 when it was dissolved.